dune73/test-4/tutorial-8/README.md

 ### What are we doing?

-To successfully ward off attackers, we are reducing the number of *false positives* for a fresh installation of *OWASP ModSecurity Core Rules* and set the anomaly limits to a stricter level step by step.
+To successfully ward off attackers, we are reducing the number of *false positives* for a fresh installation of *OWASP ModSecurity Core Rule Set* and set the anomaly limits to a stricter level step by step.

 ### Why are we doing this?